Web Analytics

 2. Say No Confidently

 There are many causes of peer pressure.
-One that stands out is lack of assertiveness.
-If you’re not assertive then it will be easy for people to gloss over your boundaries.
+One that stands out is the lack of assertiveness.
+If you’re not assertive, then it will be easy for people to gloss over your boundaries.
 When you say no, you have to mean it.

 Your no should be so non-negotiable that people learn to respect your choice.
 We know you’re worried about killing the vibe at the gathering but there are polite ways to resist peer pressure.
-Your no can be firm without being rude.
+You cannot be firm without being rude.

 You can even shake your head as a nonverbal way to say no. But we’d advise you to learn how to say no because nothing conveys your refusal like a clear “No.”